Medically reviewed on Jan 16, 2019

 Refer to adult dosing.

-Tinea pedis: Children ≥12 years and Adolescents: Topical: Foam: Apply sufficient amount to cover affected area once daily for 4 weeks
+Foam: Children ≥12 years and Adolescents: Topical: Apply sufficient amount to cover affected area once daily for 4 weeks

 Cream: Store below 30°C (86°F).